Stefano degli Angeli: Composition of the continuum

 Tacquet warned that unless the method of indivisibles is destroyed first, it will destroy geometry.
-Tacquet's concern reflected the Jesuits' commitment to geometry as practiced by Euclid, as well as their commitment to Aristotelian philosophy that rejected the notion that the continuum is made up of indivisibles.
-Angeli followed his teacher Cavalieri and argued that the composition of the continuum has no bearing on the method of indivisibles, and "even if the continuum is not composed of indivisibles, the method of indivisibles nevertheless remains unshaken."
-Angeli then went beyond his teacher's cautious advocacy of the method by declaring that the effectiveness of the method of indivisibles provides evidence that the continuum is in fact composed of indivisibles, contrary to the Jesuit position.
+Tacquet's concern reflected the Jesuits' commitment to geometry as practised by Euclid, as well as their commitment to Aristotelian philosophy that rejected the notion that the continuum is made up of indivisibles.
+Angeli followed his teacher Cavalieri and argued that the composition of the continuum has no bearing on the method of indivisibles, and "even if the continuum is not composed of indivisibles, the method of indivisibles nevertheless remains unshaken".
+Angeli then went beyond his teacher's cautious advocacy of the method by declaring that the effectiveness of the method of indivisibles provides evidence that the continuum is, in fact, composed of indivisibles, contrary to the Jesuit position.

 Fall of the Jesuats

-On 6 December 1668 Pope Clement IX issued a brief suppressing the Jesuati order counting Angeli among its members, on the grounds that "no advantage or utility to the Christian people was to be anticipated from their survival."
+On 6 December 1668 Pope Clement IX issued a brief suppressing the Jesuati order, counting Angeli among its members, on the grounds that "no advantage or utility to the Christian people was to be anticipated from their survival".
 Writes Alexander: "It was a stunningly violent and unexpected end to an old and venerable order.
 Founded by the Blessed John Colombini in 1361 to tend for the poor and the sick, it had survived for [over] three centuries."
 While Angeli had previously published no fewer than nine books promoting and using the method of indivisibles, he did not publish a word on the topic ever again.